christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+__05/19/2021__
+Read the chapter and took notes about Unit testing with Java JUnit.
+Practiced writing tests using @Test, @Before, @After and Assertion Methods.

 __5/18/2021__
 Review day - spent some time watching some videos about Java topics and making sure I understand before moving forward.
 Here are a few of my notes:
 - The power of back slash to print double quotations, tab, new line, etc. \"\"\\ Will allow double quotations to print